kmpbits/netflow/README.md

 - 🧠 Smart local cache integration with auto-observe
 - 🔁 Built-in error handling and retry logic
 - 🔍 Debug logging with multiple levels (None, Basic, Headers, Body)

 ---

+## 💡 Why NetFlow?

+Managing network calls, caching, and syncing with local databases can become a repetitive mess in every project.

+NetFlow KMP was built to **solve these common problems**:

+- 🔁 **No more syncing logic** – When your API updates the data, NetFlow can automatically update your local database and trigger observers.
+- 🔍 **No more boilerplate** – Just define what to do on success and what to observe locally, and you're done.
+- 🧠 **Smart caching and local-first approach** – Responses are loaded from the local database immediately (if available), while the network updates in the background.
+- 🛠️ **Flexible by design** – You can work with your domain models using transformations, or skip them entirely and use DTOs.
+- 📱 **Multiplatform-ready** – Designed for KMP, works with Android/iOS out of the box.

+> ✅ All of this with just a few lines of Kotlin code – no manual list mutations, no state juggling, and no complicated observer logic.

+---

 ## 📦 Installation